brangerbriz/machine-learning-docs/markdown/regularization.md

 	- yes this is a form of regularization, because you are reducing model capacity (in this case by limiting compute time)
 - Anorthodox stuff
 	- multiple objective learning (can't remember if that is the right name)

+> linked from:
+- Neural Networks and Deep Learning